Qoracoin/API/source/includes/namesales.md

   "fee": "1.00001"
 }
 ```
-Used to sell the given name.

-Returns the transaction in JSON when successful.
+Used to sell the given name.Returns the transaction in JSON when successful.

 <!-- ### REQUEST -->
 ### REQUEST